fmcgeough/fmcgeough.github.io/_posts/2024-05-30-more-music.md

 This was a song I recorded a while ago.
-I really can't remember when I did it but it was probably around the time the song was released by the Avett Brothers.
-It's their song "The Greatest Sum".
+I really can't remember when I did it but it was probably around the time the song was released by the Avett Brothers (2008?).

+It's the Avett Brother's song "The Greatest Sum".
 Visit their [website](https://www.theavettbrothers.com/) for the latest releases and tour information.